-The 50-odd homes sold in the past half a year are strong sales figures, considering that there was an average of 40 transactions for each year over the past decade, said the CEO of Showsuite Consultancy Karamjit Singh.
+The 50-odd homes sold in the past half a year are strong sales figures, considering that each full year over the past decade has seen an average of 40 transactions, said Karamjit Singh, the CEO of Showsuite Consultancy.

-The deals are getting pricier too - the average sale quantum this year is S$28 million, “far higher” than the 10-year average of S$22 million, said Mr Singh.
+The deals are getting pricier too - the average sale quantum this year is S$28 million, “far higher” than the 10-year average of $22 million, said Mr Singh.

 WHO’S BUYING AND WHY?

-He noted that the current buoyant market is driven by a “significant amount of wealth created", particularly in the technology sector.
+He noted that the current buoyant market is being driven by a “significant amount of wealth created, particularly in the technology sector”.